th-nuernberg/inference-orchestrator/WORKFLOW.md

 In this document, we describe the workflow of handling client requests in the ML service management system using Nginx and Flask.

-## Request Handling Workflow

-# Request Handling Workflow - Scenario 1
+## Request Handling Workflow - Scenario 1

 In this scenario, we outline the workflow for handling a client request when ML-Service 1 is not running.